tcu360/riffstrap/README.md

 Riffstrap is already setup to work with Grunt and includes a lightweight development server, so it will serve as a great scaffolding for a single-page Web app.
 For example, using [Grunt](http://gruntjs.com/), it's setup to watch the files in the `src/` folder as you're working on them, check them for errors and transpile/compile them as you work on your app.
 When you're finished developing, it can even minify your files and package all of your app code for production.

 If that interests you, skip down to [Tool installation and configuration](#tool-installation-and-configuration).
 If you'd rather just include the bundled Bootstrap styles, fonts, etc. in your project then [download the zipped repository](https://github.com/tcu360/riffstrap/archive/gruntify.zip).
 The minified JavaScript and CSS files can be found in the `dist/` folder and the FontAwesome and FontCustom fonts are in the `fonts/` folder.
+They include jQuery, all of the Bootstrap scripts and styles, FontAwesome and the custom TCU 360 font.

 ### Tool installation and configuration